achow101/389Rfall18/week/4/writeup/README.md

 Writeup 3 - Pentesting I
 ======

-Name: *PUT YOUR NAME HERE*
+Name: Andrew Chow
-Section: *PUT YOUR SECTION HERE*
+Section: 0101

-I pledge on my honor that I havie not given or received any unauthorized assistance on this assignment or examination.
+I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examination.

-Digital acknowledgement of honor pledge: *PUT YOUR NAME HERE*
+Digital acknowledgement of honor pledge: Andrew Chow

 ## Assignment 4 Writeup